Demiguise/ScriptingLanguage/README.md

-# SSH
+# Scripting Language

-Written in C++17, used for learning and understanding protocols.
+Written in C++17, used for learning and understanding a self-written scripting language for games